hpc/charliecloud/doc/ch-image.rst

     :code:`ch-image` instances as you want against the same storage directory, which risks corruption but may be OK for some workloads.

+  :code:`--profile`
+    Dump profile to files :code:`/tmp/chofile.p` (:code:`cProfile` dump format) and :code:`/tmp/chofile.txt` (text summary).
+You can convert the former to a PDF call graph with :code:`gprof2dot -f pstats /tmp/chofile.p
+    | dot -Tpdf -o /tmp/chofile.pdf`.
+This excludes time spend in
+    subprocesses.
+Profile data should still be written on fatal errors, but not if the program crashes.

   :code:`--rebuild`
     Execute all instructions, even if they are build cache hits, except for :code:`FROM` which is retrieved from cache on hit.